-The Emericks wanted the best for their boy, so they took him to see Richard S. Davidson, MD, a pediatric orthopedic surgeon and renowned expert in lower limb deformities at The Children’s Hospital of Philadelphia.
+The Emericks wanted the best for their boy, so they took him to see Richard S. Davidson, MD, a pediatric orthopaedic surgeon and renowned expert in lower limb deformities at The Children’s Hospital of Philadelphia.

 Dr. Davidson confirmed that Matthew had a condition that causes an irregular angle of growth of the lower legs and uneven length.
 He told the family the problem would become more pronounced as Matthew grew.
 At some point, he said, Matthew would need surgery.